DevExpress/devextreme-angular/docs/setup-3rd-party-dependencies.md

 ## JSZip library registration ##

-Our client-side Excel export depends on the JSZip library that should be registered in the `tsconfig.json` file in the `compilerOptions.paths` section:
+Our client-side Excel export requires the JSZip library that should be registered in the `tsconfig.json` file in the `compilerOptions.paths` section:

 ```js
 {